pchaganti/ax-onemind.md/README.md

 Most projects forget everything between sessions — decisions, rejected ideas, context.
 ONEMIND.md is a spec you drop into any repo that teaches your agent how to store memories as git objects on a hidden ref.
 The file itself is ~250 lines of instructions.
 The memory it creates is infinite — it lives in `refs/mind/main`, not in a context window.

-No database.
-No service.
+No extra database.
+No extra service.
 No new dependencies.
 Just git.

 ## Try it now